HimanUK/himanuk.github.io/_pages/RL_blog.md

 I intend to write at least one blog post every week wherein I cover some aspect of RL.
 I wish to stress on building a strong intuition before delving deep into the mathematics of the subject.

+Also, I've majorly learned about RL from [Dr. L.A.
+Prashanth](http://www.cse.iitm.ac.in/~prashla/).
+He happens to be my Masters guide as well.

 {% include group-by-array collection=site.posts field="tags" %}

 {% for tag in group_names %}